InPursuitOfHisOwnHat/cakelog/README.md

 `msg_str` is the message to be written.
 It can contain standard `C` format specifiers.

-The message is automatically prefixed with a timestamp that takes the format:
+The message is automatically prefixed with a timestamp followed by a tab (`\t`).
+The timestamp takes the format:

     [YYYY-MM-DD HH:MM:SS.MSS]